 It’s a sensitive topic, especially for older adults who fear losing their independence or being seen as incapable.

-Before making any assumptions, keep in mind that many older adults can still be safe drivers well into their 80s and 90s.
+Before making any assumptions, remember that many older adults can still be safe drivers well into their 80s and 90s.

-But it’s also common for seniors to have impaired vision, hearing problems, slower reaction time, and health conditions that can make driving difficult or downright dangerous.
+But it's also common for seniors to have impaired vision, hearing problems, slower reaction time, medical conditions, and health issues that can make driving difficult or downright dangerous.

-It can be tough to admit that they’re declining, but it would be a terrible tragedy if they got into an accident and seriously hurt themselves or someone else.
+It can be challenging to admit that they’re declining, but it would be a tragedy if they got into an accident and seriously hurt themselves or someone else.

-We explain when to talk with seniors about their driving, what factors make driving more risky for seniors, and share 7 warning signs that seniors should stop driving.
+We explain when to talk with seniors about their driving, what factors make driving more risky, and share seven warning signs that seniors should stop driving.

-If you ask outright, your aging parent probably won’t want to talk about their driving ability.
+If you ask outright, your aging parent won’t want to discuss their driving ability.

 A better approach is to look for warning signs before having a discussion.

-That helps you to know if you need to insist on talking about it because there are real reasons to be worried or if the conversation can be delayed because their driving skills are still going strong.
+That helps you decide whether to insist on talking about it because there are real reasons to worry, or if the conversation can be delayed because their driving skills are still strong.

-To assess your older adult’s driving ability, it helps understand normal changes in the body that can make driving more risky for seniors.
+Assessing your older adult’s driving ability helps to understand regular changes in the body that can make driving more risky for seniors.

 Being aware of these changes helps you identify potential problems with their driving.

-And even though there’s no average age to stop driving, these normal age-related changes in the body can increase the risk of having a car accident.
+Even though there is no average age at which people should stop driving, these normal age-related changes in the body can increase the risk of car accidents.

 Physical changes

-• Pain or stiffness in the neck or back make it difficult to turn and see clearly when changing lanes or checking for pedestrians.
+- Pain or stiffness in the neck or back makes it difficult to turn and see clearly when changing lanes or checking for pedestrians.

-• Leg pain, leg weakness, or reduced mobility makes it harder to switch between gas and brake pedals and press hard enough.
+- Leg pain, weakness, or reduced mobility makes it harder to switch between gas and brake pedals and press hard enough.

 Cognitive changes

-• Slower reaction time means taking more time to notice merging cars or responding when the car ahead slows or stops.
+- Slower reaction time means taking more time to notice merging cars or responding when the vehicle ahead slows or stops.

-• Multi-tasking ability decreases so it’s more difficult to drive safely and keep track of road signs, signals, other cars, pedestrians, and other “normal” distractions.
+- As one’s multitasking ability decreases, driving safely and keeping track of road signs, traffic lights, other cars, pedestrians, and other “normal” distractions becomes more difficult.

 1. Their car has fresh dents and scrapes

-A good place to start is by examining their car.
+A good place to start is by examining their vehicle.

 Are there recent dents and scrapes?
-Do you see any damage on their mailbox, fence, driveway area, or garage door?
+Is there any damage to their mailbox, fence, driveway area, curbs, or garage door?

-If you can, try to find out if their auto insurance rates have changed or if they’ve gotten any traffic tickets or warnings.
+If you can, determine if their auto insurance rates have changed or if they’ve gotten any traffic tickets or warnings.

 2. Their driving habits have changed